mnot/rfc-http-validate/README.md

 ... will be validated as having a single field, `foo`, with the value `bar; baz, one, two`.

+The body, if present, is currently ignored (i.e., the `Content-Length` is not checked).

 Note that in your XML, there **must not be any whitespace** at the start of lines, unless they're continuation of previous lines (folding, as seen above).

-## Configuring Structured Type Information
+## Configuring Structured Type Information for Fields

-You can pass type information (i.e., List, Dictionary, or Item) for field names on the command line, or in a configuration file.
+To validated structured fields, you can pass type information (i.e., List, Dictionary, or Item) for field names on the command line, or in a configuration file.

 To pass a type on the command line, use the `--list`, `--dictionary` or `--item` arguments as appropriate, followed by the field name.
 For example: